ashishb26/Boolean/README.md

   go get github.com/rs/xid
   ```
 - Database :
-  By default the app uses a local MySQL database with user credentials as shown below, in the **db.go** file in the package **dbConfig**
+  By default the app uses a local MySQL database with user credentials as shown below and intialised in the **db.go** file in the package **dbConfig**
    ```go
    var dbUserName = "root"
    var dbPassword = ""